kburchfiel/rope/README.md

 As in the single-word deck, not all phrase outlines received a story.
 For example, if a phrase outline was simply a combination of two or more outlines from the single-word deck, I often didn't include a story for it.

-**5.5.
+**5.6.
 Important notes regarding the phrases deck**

+1. I recommend studying through the words in the single-word deck before you begin studying the words in the phrase deck.
+I believe that it's more important to be able to write a series of words individually than it is to be able to write a phrase that combines them.

-1. In contrast to the single-word added-in outlines list, there is no limit to how many characters an outline can contain (although I still had a preference for outlines with fewer keypresses).
+2. In contrast to the single-word added-in outlines list, there is no limit to how many characters an outline can contain (although I still had a preference for outlines with fewer keypresses).
 However, for a phrase outline to be included in these lists, it must have only one stroke.

-2. I did not always note what derivative forms of an outline I also added in, so feel free to play around with these outlines and add in your own derivatives as well.
+3. I did not always note what derivative forms of an outline I also added in, so feel free to play around with these outlines and add in your own derivatives as well.
 (Examples of how to do so are noted above.)

-3. Note that there will be a number of situations in which using a phrase outline involves more keypresses than would using individual word outlines.
+4. Note that there will be a number of situations in which using a phrase outline involves more keypresses than would using individual word outlines.
 However, because you save strokes through the use of the phrase outline, I am confident that with practice, using the phrase outlines will ultimately prove to be faster.

+5. I do not always explain the etymology of phrase outlines in the notes column next to the additions column, especially if a given phrase outline simply combines two or more original outlines from the single-word deck, or makes use of one of the key combinations listed in section 5.3 of this (phrase deck) section of the readme.
+(For example, there aren't any explanatory notes for the phrase HOUT for "how the," since HOUT combines the outlines HOU for "how" with -T for "the.")
+I believe that such etymologies should be pretty clear to someone who has studied through the single-word deck (which I recommend doing prior to tackling the phrases deck).

+However, also note that a phrase outline that incorporates one or more added-in outlines for words in the single-word deck may also not have an entry in the notes column.
+Even if such an entry exists, this entry may not make reference to all outlines that form part of the phrase outline.

-4. I did not always specify the etymology of phrase outlines, especially if this etymology seemed pretty clear.
-(Of course, each person's definition of "clear" may vary.)
-If a certain phrase outline appears unclear to you, keep in mind that many outlines have non-intuitive components.
-It may also help to look at the outlines in the single-word deck that correspond to the words in the phrase.
+Therefore, if a certain phrase outline appears unclear to you, it may help to look at the outlines (including added-in outlines) for the words in the single-word deck that correspond to the words in the phrase.
+Also keep in mind that many outlines have non-intuitive components.
+Some letters may have been added to an outline simply because there was a shortage of more intuitive outlines.
+Also, note that SKP- frequently maps to "and" in phrase outlines.

+In addition, you may also find it helpful to consult the list in part 5.3 of this (phrase deck) section of the readme, which shows some non-intuitive key combinations that can be used to extend outlines.
+These non-intuitive combinations (such as -FS for "was" and -BS for "said") are often not explained in the notes section, but study and practice should help you get used to them.

 4. [Note to self: to add in additional phrases, see the "New English phrases list for ROPE V4" document.]